International Dialing Code: +966

 Most Saudis are ethnically Arab.
 Some are of mixed ethnic origin and are descended from Turks, Iranians, Indonesians, Indians, Africans, and others, most of whom immigrated as pilgrims and reside in the Hijaz region along the Red Sea coast.
 Many Arabs from nearby countries are employed in the kingdom.
 There also are significant numbers of Asian expatriates mostly from India, Pakistan, Bangladesh, Indonesia, and the Philippines.
 There are less than 100,000 Westerners in Saudi Arabia.

-Saudi Arabia possesses more than 20% of the world's proven petroleum reserves, ranks as the largest exporter of petroleum, and plays a leading role in OPEC.
-The petroleum sector accounts for roughly 75% of budget revenues, 45% of GDP, and 90% of export earnings.
+Saudi Arabia possesses around 16% of the world's proven petroleum reserves, ranks as the largest exporter of petroleum, and plays a leading role in OPEC.
+The petroleum sector accounts for roughly 87% of budget revenues, 42% of GDP, and 90% of export earnings.
 About 40% of GDP comes from the private sector.
-Roughly 5.5 million foreign workers play an important role in the Saudi economy, particularly in the oil and service sectors.
+Approximately 6 million foreign workers play an important role in the Saudi economy, particularly in the oil and service sectors.

 Conservatism has impeded political and economic liberalization.
 Rapid demographic growth and a poor education system have spawned high unemployment that poses a threat to the social climate.
 Regional geopolitical instability has affected the investment environment.